whoisdsmith/BOOKMRKS-MTHRFCKR-II/Reference/EDU.md

 ---

-## EDU
+### EDU

 ![](https://resources.saylor.org/wwwresources/wp-content/uploads/20210302112211/Default-1200x1200-1.png)

 [Saylor Academy Open Textbooks-Saylor Academy](https://www.saylor.org/books) - Saylor Academy Open Textbooks Were about so much more than just these textbooks.
 Students: We have almost 100 free, full-length certificate courses ready for you to take right now.
 Many of our courses can connect to zero-tuition college credit through our dozens of partner colleges and universities.
 Educators: Want more resources for your classroom?
-Saylor [...]Read More... from Saylor Academy Open Textbooks
+Saylor […]Read More… from Saylor Academy Open Textbooks

 2022-09-14T12:49:32.000Z